randaller/cnn-rtlsdr/README.md

 Go to https://www.anaconda.com/download/ and choose Python 3.6 version, 64-Bit Graphical Installer or download directly: https://repo.continuum.io/archive/Anaconda3-5.0.1-Windows-x86_64.exe

-If you do not have modern NVIDIA graphics card, to install CPU version, just remove the following line from requirements.txt:
+If you do not have modern NVIDIA graphics card, to install CPU version, just remove the following line in requirements.txt:
 ```
 tensorflow-gpu==1.4.0
 ```